Skip to Content

 You can’t miss Triangle Park’s fabulous murals – a tribute to the people who lived and worked here.

-The Foundry Hotel might also sound familiar for Benne on Eagle, its famous Appalachia-style eatery, which is another one of Asheville’s unforgettable restaurants.
+The Foundry Hotel might also sound familiar for Benne on Eagle, its famous Appalachia-style eatery, which is just one of Asheville’s unforgettable restaurants.

-Benne on Eagle’s former Chef, Ashleigh Shanti, recently competed on Top Chef.
+Benne on Eagle’s former Chef, Ashleigh Shanti, competed on Top Chef.

 Inside, head to The Foundry’s jaw-dropping bar and lounge, which features craft libations in the trendiest space.
 In fact, many have wedding and engagement pictures taken here.

-Close to Aloft Hotel, too, walk to one of Asheville’s delicious breweries like Bharmari Brewing, Dssolvr, and One World.
+Close to Aloft Hotel, walk to one of Asheville’s delicious breweries like Dssolvr and One World.

 For Asheville brewpubs and taverns, Wicked Weed and Pack’s Tavern are around the corner along with Pack Square – home to festivals, a park, and music.